-• To gain an understanding of the role of the Clinical Pharmacist

-- To participate in the counselling of a patient with a new medication - To observe and participate in medication reviews and/or drug history taking - To observe and participate in medicine reconciliation processes, prioritisation ofservice systems and/or discharge processes - To understand the pharmacists' role and interaction within the multi-disciplinary team
+- To gain an understanding of the role of the Clinical Pharmacist - To gain an understanding of the whole patient journey through their hospital admission. - To participate in the counselling of a patient(s) - To observe and participate in medicines reconciliation - To observe and participate in, prioritisation of patients, pharmaceutical care planning and discharge processes.
+This includes communication with the patient and other members of the pharmacy and multidisciplinary team. - To understand the pharmacists' role and interaction within the multi-disciplinary team - To demonstrate application of skills including communication skills learnt in University in the delivery of Pharmaceutical Care.

-Students should already be aware of the structure of the hospital pharmacy and the staff that supportit.
+Students should already be aware of the structure of the hospital pharmacy and the staff that support it.
 They should also have an awareness of the patient journey and some experience of patient counselling.
-To support the learning outcomes in year 4, suggested activities may include: